nelpats/DNGuard-InvalidMD/README.md

-# DNGuard-AntiTamper
+# DNGuard-InvalidMD
-The easiest way to remove DNGuard Anti-Tamper.
+The easiest way to remove DNGuard Invalid-MD